Fifth disease (Erythema Infectiosum)

 This virus spreads the same as a cold virus:

-By touching an object (such as a toy) that has been touched by someone who has the infection and then putting your hands in your mouth.
+- By touching an object (such as a toy or a bottle) that has been touched by someone who has the infection and then putting your hands in your mouth.

 The virus is most contagious a few days before the rash starts.
 Once the rash appears, your child can no longer pass it to anyone else.